leo-generali/film-facts/README.md

 ## Visit

-You can check out the project [here](www.leogenerali.com/film-facts).
+You can check out the project [here](http://www.leogenerali.com/film-facts).

 ## Thanks

-Thanks to the [Open Movide Database](http://www.omdbapi.com/) for its generous API.
+Thanks to the [Open Movie Database](http://www.omdbapi.com/) for its generous API.
 None of this would be possible without it.